Work for Us - FAQs

 What does the guidance mean for my role?

-We have made changes to the structure of the day and activity programme in order to keep staff and children safe, and for us to ensure we are providing you with a secure workplace.
+We have made changes to the structure of the day and activity programme to keep staff and children safe, and for us to ensure we are providing you with a secure workplace.
 The government's idea of 'bubbles' is to keep the same staff member working with the same group of children throughout the day and week, minimising contact with others from outside the bubble.
-This will mean that roles will be less specialist and more like 'key worker' roles - staff will need to be flexible in delivering a mixture of activities, from art to sport.
+This will mean that roles will be less specialist and staff will need to be flexible in delivering a mixture of activities, from art to sport.
+If you are employed as an Activity Instructor and have a particular age preference then please let us know in the lead up to camp and we will do our best to facilitate this.

 Has the structure of the day changed?